django-cms/django-cms/docs/getting_started/configuration.rst

 fallbacks
 ---------

-A list of languages that are used if a page is not translated yet.
-The ordering is relevant.
+A list of alternative languages, in order of preference, that are to be used if a page is not translated yet..

 Example: ``['de', 'fr']``
 Default: ``[]``